KUL-RSDA/documentation/LIS/LIS_on_HPC.md

       --> (b) add "LDFLAGS += -lmkl -lsz" at the end --> (b) edit "INC_HDF4 = /apps/leuven/skylake/2018a/software/HDF/
                     4.2.8-intel-2018a-w-fortran-no-netCDF/include/hdf/"
+      --> (c) add "LDFLAGS += -lmkl -lsz" at the end
     $ ./compile

 KUL\_LIS/LDT\_modules refers to different modules on Breniac (Tier-1) as well as on Thinking and Genius (Tier-2).

-Edit according to (a), when running on Thinking, edit according to (b) when running on Genius or Breniac.
+Edit according to (a), when running on Thinking, edit according to (b) when running on Genius or Breniac, and edit according to (c) when running on Hortense.
 You may want/need to add some optional software here (e.g. CMEM, CRTM).

 **IMPORTANT notes** when running ./configure: